dug22/carpentry/userguide.md

     │ Jaguar XF 2.2 Litre Luxury        │ 2014 │ 1964999       │ 28000      │ Diesel    │ Dealer      │ Automatic    │ First Owner  │
     └───────────────────────────────────┴──────┴───────────────┴────────────┴───────────┴─────────────┴──────────────┴──────────────┘
     ```
-  Practice Problem: We have a customer who is interested in buying a vehicle whose selling price is less than $250,000, mileage that is less than 70,000, and a car names that starts with the letter C or H (Hint regex matching).
+  Practice Problem: We have a customer who is interested in buying a vehicle whose selling price is less than $250,000, mileage that is less than 70,000, and  car names that starts with the letter C or H (Hint regex matching).

 3. Query Pract Problem Answer: